WHAT ORDER SHOULD THE COURSES BE TAKEN IN?

 - NS—Non satis (“not satisfactory”) Standard letter equivalent: D or 50 for poor quality, OR F or 0 if work contains plagiarism (requires re-write for credit), includes characteristic signs of AI (requires re-write for credit), or has not been submitted.
 This mark indicates that the work does not fulfill the assignment.

-WHEN WILL SEMESTER GRADES BE REPORTED?
+WHEN WILL GRADES BE REPORTED?

 WHAT BOOKS DO I PURCHASE?